Employer HSA Contribution vs Self-Contribution

 Frequently Asked Questions

-Does my employer's HSA contribution count towards my annual IRS limit?
+Does my employer's HSA contribution count toward my annual limit?

-Can I make self-contributions if my employer already contributes to my HSA?
+Can I self-contribute to my HSA if my employer already does?

 Related Resources